Our Shared Humanity

 University students of all disciplines are welcome to apply; Previous delegations included Education, Sociology, Women and Gender Studies, Theatre, Philosophy, and Art Education.
 Students must fill out this online application from SUNY Buffalo State's International Education Office.
 Interviews will take place after the application process as well.
 Applications are due November 1.
 Our next delegation is set for June 2018.

-Interested in studying abroad with the Anne Frank Project?
+Interested in learning more about studying in Rwanda with AFP?
 Reach out to us!